Megaladata 7.3—A Major Release

 Usability improvements

-For Workflow design and connecting nodes, you can now generate a caption automatically based on the component settings.
+For workflow nodes and connections, you can now generate a caption automatically based on the component settings.
 The auto-generated caption will abbreviate the node settings.
 For example, for import from file sources, the automatic caption will contain a file name or variable name if the path to the file is set through a variable.
-For the Column Union node, it will be formed as: Info: + list of tags of information columns + Transp.: + list of tags of transposed columns.
+For the Unpivoting node, it will be formed as: Info: + list of information column captions + Transp.: + list of transposed columns captions.

 The user can manually choose the mode for generating the node caption.
-In packages created in version 7.3, the User caption mode will be available for all nodes, but the Automatic caption mode will be used by default.
+In packages created before version 7.3, the Custom caption mode will be available for all nodes, while the Auto-caption mode will be used by default for all nodes added to the package in version 7.3.

-For the Connection node, the caption will change if this node is reconfigured for another connection.
+For a Reference Node linked to a connection, the caption will change if this node is reconfigured for another connection.

 The maximum number of rows for node captions is limited.
 Multi-line captions could completely overlap the node and elements below, blocking access, so only the first three lines are displayed for long captions.

-For MGD desktop editions, window titles display the name of the package and the path inside the package.
+For MGD desktop, window titles display the name of the package and the path inside the package.

 Markdown syntax can now be used to format the text of annotations and comments.
-The Use Markdown syntax for annotations and comments option has been added to the package properties and is enabled by default.
+The Markdown syntax for annotations and comments option has been added to the package properties and is enabled by default.
 In annotations, you can also use images and hyperlinks.
+To do this, change the security settings URL for loading images and URL for generating links on the Parameters page in the Administration section.

-In the modal Search panel of Navigation, there is now the ability to search for workflow elements by both GUID and Mark.
-You can also specify the type of component by which the search will be performed: Node, Derived Component, Connection, etc. The search can be started from the selected node in the Navigation tree by enabling the Start search from selected option.
+In the Search modal window of the Navigation pane, there is now the ability to search for workflow elements by both GUID and Mark.
+You can also specify the type of component by which the search will be performed: node, derived component, connection, or any.
+The search can be started from the selected node in the Navigation tree by enabling the Start search from selected option.

-In the cube visualizer, if you hold Alt, the cube's cross-table will be highlighted in all detailed cube charts (if it does not belong to a hidden series).
-If you click on a data point in a cube chart, the related cell of the cross-table will be highlighted, and the table will scroll to it.
+In the Cube visualizer, if you hold Alt when clicking a non-empty cross-table cell, the related data point will be highlighted in all open cube charts (if it does not belong to a hidden series).
+The same way, if you click on a data point in a cube chart, the related cell of the cross-table will be highlighted, and the table will scroll to it.

 For package variables, user variables, and control variables, a multi-line Description field has been added.
 In the Calculator (Variables) node, the Description field is transmitted from the expression to the Description field of the output variable, including in Replace mode.